 - Future proofing: No need to remember

-- Consistency: All services follow the same rules, and we don't have to wonder why a decorator is missing.
+- Consistency: All services follow the same rules, and you don't have to wonder why a decorator is missing.

 Injectors are also responsible for instantiating components

-We can add it if we really want to.
+You can add it if you really want to.
 It isn't necessary because the

 HeroesComponent is already marked with